Stifel Financial Corp. (SF): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company was originally founded in St. Louis, Missouri.
+The company was originally established in St. Louis, Missouri, and remains headquartered there today.

 Founding team members